When a loved one dies, the responsibility of writing the eulogy is usually passed to a spouse, child, family or close friend.

 There is no right or wrong way to structure your eulogy, however, if you are finding it hard to get started, here is our guide to composing a eulogy.

-- Take a moment to thank those who are attending the funeral, paying attention to any guests who have travelled a long way to be there.
+Take a moment to thank those who are attending the funeral, paying attention to any guests who have traveled a long way to be there.

 Writing and delivering a eulogy is not an easy task and if you are struggling to put your words together, ask for help and support from family and friends.
 Sometimes, sharing memories will help spark the inspiration needed to help you compose your goodbye.